 Your Situation: Dating Someone SeriouslyYou've met their parents and they've met the television that raised you from the age of four.
 There's no denying it, you're in a Relationship.
 So the fact that they completely spaced on Valentine's Day, and are now trying to fake the symptoms of kidney failure in front of you as an excuse, is a Very Big Deal.

 Your Situation: MarriedPerhaps the most romantic legal framework for a relationship (just beating out the bilateral free-trade agreement), marriage is a union binding two people into an arrangement where they'll always have at least one other person around to talk to.
 And now your spouse, who hasn't even been much fun to talk to lately, ruined your Valentine's Day, either by forgetting it entirely, or perhaps by spending it having sex with your neighbor Gary, because he was there.

-For other couples this could be bad news, but there's a certain momentum that marriages have which prevents little things like this from throwing them off track, like an avalanche obliterating a mountain village.
+I swear to Christ, Alice if you don't stop telling me how tired you are from all that sex with Gary, I will turn this light right off."For other couples this could be bad news, but there's a certain momentum that marriages have which prevents little things like this from throwing them off track, like an avalanche obliterating a mountain village.
 The fact that your husband is scrambling around the kitchen right now, trying to make a heart shaped quesadilla at 8:30am on February 15th, is actually kind of sweet and hilarious.

 Your Situation: Stalking Someone CasuallyYou've been orchestrating 'accidental' encounters with that special someone for the better part of a month now, on the bus, in the coffee shop, and a dozen other places besides that.

 Your Situation: Stalking Someone SeriouslyRight from the start you knew the casual encounters would never have worked - you're far too hideous.
 Knowing this, you stayed well back, and over the past eight months have observed your love from the safety of the large, leafy tree across the street from their house.
 Yesterday, they arrived home late in the evening, in the arms of a new lover, while you, shaking, shat your tree in rage.